-Danny Hilliard was appointed in July, 2015, and serves as vice president of Corporate Development and Tourism for the Chickasaw Nation.
+Danny Hilliard was appointed in July, 2015, and serves as President of Corporate Development for the Chickasaw Nation.
 Hilliard served in the Oklahoma House of Representatives for 14 years, and most recently as vice president of External Relations and Planning for the University of Oklahoma.

 In his current position, Hilliard assists in the Chickasaw Nation’s business diversification efforts at the Corporate Development office in Oklahoma City.
 He presently serves on several boards within the Chickasaw Nation which encompass the technology, health, financial services and energy sectors.
 Hilliard also serves on several local boards including the board of directors for i2E, Inc., a nationally recognized private not-for-profit corporation focused on growing innovative small businesses in Oklahoma.